Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Introduction

 Recognizing these risks, recent empirical studies have started to investigate AI-generated code in real-world repositories.
 These studies cover a range of practical concerns, such as security weaknesses~\cite{fu2025security, wang2025ai}, project-level development velocity~\cite{he2025does}, pull request acceptance rates~\cite{watanabe2025use}, and code redundancy~\cite{huang2026more}.
 For example, He~\ea~\cite{he2025does} found that Cursor adoption in 807 GitHub repositories led to a transient velocity boost but persistent increases in code complexity.
 However, existing studies still have several limitations.
 First, most studies focus on a single tool or a narrow set of tools, which limits the generalizability of their findings.
-Second, many studies rely on proxy-based attribution (e.g., configuration files, self-disclosure signals, or classifiers), rather than directly tracking which \emph{code lines} or files are AI-generated.
+Second, many studies do not identify AI-generated code at the commit level.
+Instead, they rely on project-level adoption signals, such as the presence of AI tool configuration files in a repository (e.g., \textit{.cursorrules} or \textit{.claude/}).
+These signals suggest possible AI use, but do not directly show which commits or files were generated by AI.
 Third, they mostly evaluate code at a single point in time, failing to capture the long-term lifecycle of the code.
+Finally, in real-world repositories, AI-assisted code and human-written code are often mixed together, and AI usage may leave no reliable trace.
 Thus, it remains unknown how AI-generated code actually ages in production.
 We still do not know whether the technical debt it introduces persists, gets refactored, or silently accumulates over time.